mkite-group/mkite_docs/src/basic/jobs.rst

 .. code-block:: bash

-   ./manage.py create_project md17
+   kitedb create_project md17
-   ./manage.py create_experiment md17 01_import
+   kitedb create_experiment md17 01_import

 Then, add to the database all recipes based on the entry points: